 • Sole physical custody: The child lives primarily with one parent.

 If there is no court order, the mother holds the primary right to custody until legal paternity is established for the father.
 However, if both parents have already agreed on a parenting plan and have followed it voluntarily, the court may consider implementing the same arrangement.
+Courts frequently adopt long-standing informal parenting patterns because they reflect stability and continuity for the child.

-Unmarried father’s rights in California
+Unmarried fathers’ rights in California

 In California, establishing paternity is crucial for an unmarried father to have legal rights over their child.
 Without establishing paternity, unmarried fathers will not have the same rights as married fathers.
 After establishing legal parentage via a Declaration of Paternity, unmarried fathers’ rights in California are equivalent to those of married fathers.

-When both parents have legal custody and separate, they can work to create an agreement on custody and visitation.
+When both parents have legal custody and are separate, they can work to create an agreement on custody and visitation.
 If they cannot reach an agreement, they can go to court to resolve disputes.
 The court’s primary consideration will always be the best interest of the child, and custody arrangements may include:

 • Physical custody: Determines where the child primarily lives.